emPeeGee/yakka/docs/features.md

 Login.
 Reset password with email
 Continue without profile.

-Login to access all features
+### Login to access all features

+1 .learn, 5 lessons are allowed, 2. voc, can view the deck button are not blocked with action sheet, 3. explore, topics are blocked, 4. profile, achivements are blocked
+Profile edit

 ## Learn